Fixoon/Drinkerino/README.md

 # Drinkerino

 Hello.
 This is an Android app with drink recipes.
-I created it for fun, for me to learn and maybe show what I can do.
+I created it for fun, for me to learn and to show what I can do.

 I started coding it in Java but Android Studio 3.0 came a few days after I started with Kotlin support so I decided to try it out.